SyverH/Nordic_Thingy91x_Suitcase_Demo/sta/Readme.md

 - **Sensor data visualization:** Graphs of device sensor data
 - **Remote control of device:** Control of device LEDs
 - **Wi-Fi SSID Locationing:** WiFi SSID Locationing with nRF Cloud REST API
-- **Orientation calculation on device:** Responsive preview of device orientation with a dynamic 3D visualization
+- **Orientation calculation on device:** Preview of device orientation with a dynamic 3D visualization